w3c/tpac2026-meetings/README.md

 * [Form to request a meeting](https://github.com/w3c/tpac2026-meetings/issues/new?assignees=&labels=session&projects=&template=session.yml)
 * [Form to indicate your group **does not plan to meet**](https://github.com/w3c/tpac2026-meetings/issues/new?assignees=&labels=not-meeting&projects=&template=wont-meet.yml)

-Notes:

-* We are using GitHub this year instead of WBS to collect meeting requests.
-* We will use a different repo for breakout session proposals during TPAC 2026.
+Note: We will use a different repo for breakout session proposals during TPAC 2026.

 ## Identifying acceptable meeting times